penlooktmp/pen/README.md

 - Eliminating the complexity of the Go syntax and deep integrated with framework
 - All of your code will be compiled into Go as you wrote it.

-1. Annotation
+	1. Flexible annotation
 	2. Template variable
 	3. Cross-context variable
 	4. Model accessible
 	5. Component declaration
+	6. Automatically imported

 ###Extend Go with C
 extend/hello.c